GabrielCzar/WebPresence/readme.md

 # Web Presence
-_See wiki to access the endpoints that exits._
+_An WebApp to manage the presences._

 ### Run Application